MatiasKauranen/MealMaster/README.md

 - Clone the repository to your local machine
 - Navigate to the project directory in your terminal
 - Run flutter pub get to install dependencies
-- Run flutter run to start the app
+- Run flutter run to start the app in android emulator

 Note: You will need to have Flutter and the Android/iOS development environment set up on your machine.